 - 1. Download Sublime for your operating system (Mac, Linux or Windows) via this link https: //www.sublimetext.com/ - 2.
-Drag Sublime from your Downloads folder to your Applications folder. - 3.
-We will add a shortcut to your Terminal profile to make it easier to open files via the commandline.
-Follow these instructions. - 4.
-Then quit your Terminal and open it again (to reload your profile file).
+Drag Sublime from your Downloads folder to your Applications folder.

+Optional (and more difficult): If you'd like to add a shortcut to your Terminal profile to make it easier to open files via the command-line.
+Follow these instructions.